-Start with indirect heat.
-Finish over direct heat.
+Start with low or indirect heat.
+Finish over high direct heat.
+Get them mostly cooked on low then blast them with heat.
 You want a bit of char.
 You don’t want dry chicken.
 Watch it closely.

 Serve chicken tikka over a small green salad.
 You can do a tikka sizzle – serve them on a bed of fried onions.
 Serve them straight up.
 Tamarind dip, raita or a green chili chutney mixed with yoghurt all pair well.

-The key is the tandoori marinade.
+The key is this dish is the tandoori marinade.
 Bad marinade equals bad chicken tikka.
 Use this tandoori marinade for best results.
 It’s a lot of ingredients but it really works well.

 - 12 boneless skinless chicken thighs